founders4schools/iconfont4schools/README.md

 It takes just 2 steps:

-* Get a SVG version of the image, and save it to `assets/` with clean and unique name.
+* Get a SVG version of the image, and save it to `assets/icons/` with clean and unique name.
 * Run `gulp build` (there is also a `watch` task), which does the hard work:
-  * Compress the SVG and move the output to `assets/icons/`
+  * Assign a character and add a prefix to your new icon.
   * Generating font files under `fonts/`
   * Generating CSS file under `css/`
   * Minify CSS file for you